 Our Michigan Probate Attorneys are fierce advocates for your interests, and we work with family members and the courts to resolve Probate issues efficiently, and with tact and integrity.
 Our Attorneys can investigate allegations of fraud or the validity of legal documents to ensure your family member’s wishes are carried out in the manner in which they were intended.

-If the Will or Trust of a loved one is being contested, contact Mall Malisow & Cooney at 248-419-0946 or 866-699-1800 to arrange a consultation with one of our Michigan Probate Lawyers.
+If the Michigan Will or Trust of a loved one is being contested, contact Mall Malisow & Cooney at 248-538-1800 to arrange a consultation with one of our Michigan Probate Lawyers.